 Loss of feeling, muscle weakness and other nerve damage may also remain.
 You must make sure that your patient knows how to prevent more damage occurring.
-You can find information on how to prevent problems such as ulcers or muscle wasting in Essential Action to Minimise Disability in Leprosy.
+You can find information on how to prevent problems such as ulcers or muscle wasting in ILEP Learning Guide 4: How to prevent disability in leprosy.

 The problem that happens most often after treatment is new nerve damage caused by a reaction.
 If this happens, you do not need to restart the leprosy treatment, but you must treat the reaction.
 When you see the patient at the end of their treatment explain that they should come back immediately if any of their previous symptoms come back again.
 A very small number of patients will get new skin patches some years after treatment is completed because their leprosy has returned.
 If you see patients with new signs of leprosy, refer them to a leprosy specialist.